Bassrex100/Personal-Vehicles.lua/README.md

 &nbsp;&nbsp;• _Sort The Vehicle List By Vehicle Type._
 &nbsp;&nbsp;• _Teleport Into Current Personal Vehicle._
 &nbsp;&nbsp;• _Spawn Aircraft Near You On The Street._
-&nbsp;&nbsp;• _Don't Use The Brand Name In Vehicle Names._
+&nbsp;&nbsp;• _Hide Vehicle Brands For Better Readability._
-&nbsp;&nbsp;• _See & Request All Owned Vehicles Including Aircraft & Special Vehicles._
+&nbsp;&nbsp;• _See & Request All Owned Vehicles Including Aircraft & Special / Service Vehicles._

 ## Used [Trusted Modes](https://gta.2take1.menu/dev/scripts/#trusted-mode)
 &nbsp;&nbsp;• **Globals / Locals:** _Required For The Script To Functon._